Cathy Small

-Cathy A. Small (born 1949) is a cultural anthropologist and an emeriti professor of anthropology at Northern Arizona University.
+Cathy A. Small (born 1949) is a cultural anthropologist and an emerita professor of anthropology at Northern Arizona University.
 She specializes in culture change, migration, and transnational studies with an emphasis on East Asia and the Pacific.
 In 2002, Small conducted a participant observation study of American university students and published her findings under the name Rebekah Nathan.

 Early life

 Small was born in 1949 in New York and grew up in Brooklyn.
 She attended Temple University, graduating with a Ph.D. in anthropology in 1987.
 Her doctorate was about the "impact of immigration on the people of Tonga."

 Career

 Small started teaching anthropology at Northern Arizona University (NAU) in 1987, eventually becoming a professor and graduate coordinator.
 Small's work in anthropology focused on understanding long-term social change.
 She has examined the rise and fall of social institutions, the long-term implications of social structures, and the ways culture changes.
 Her work is known for critical empathetic feminism and reflexivity.